auth0/laravel-auth0/README.md

 // Other routes...
 ```

-Please ensure requests for these routes are managed by an Auth0 guard configured by your application.

 ### Routing Middleware

 The SDK provides a collection of routing middleware to help you secure your application's routes.
 Any routes you wish to protect should be wrapped in the appropriate middleware.